LLM Settings

 The Solution: Control Knobs on a Mixing Console

 Imagine a DJ mixing console with sliders.
 Each slider affects the sound differently: bass, treble, volume.
-LLMs have similar "sliders" that control how text is generated during inference!
+LLMs have similar "sliders" that control how text is generated during inference.
+At each step the model produces a probability distribution over the next possible token, and these settings decide how a single token is picked from that distribution.
+They don't change what the model knows — only how boldly or cautiously it samples from what it already believes.

 Think of it like a DJ mixing console with control sliders: